 This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

-Whales are one of the world’s special creatures they certainly invoke a sense of wonder and fascination as well as a sense of kinship for humans.
+Whales are one of the world’s most remarkable creatures; they certainly evoke a sense of wonder and fascination, as well as a sense of kinship for humans.

-There are countless stories of people mobilizing and working together to rescue beached whales.
-They are unique beautiful graceful creatures that bond, play, sing and cooperate with one another.
-Whales are known to teach, learn, cooperate, scheme, and grieve.
+There are countless stories of people mobilising and working together to rescue beached whales.
+They are unique, beautiful, graceful creatures that bond, play, sing and cooperate.
+Whales are known to teach, learn, collaborate, scheme, and grieve.

 Fun Facts About Whales

-• The blue whale is the largest animal that ever lived and can grow to 90 or more feet and weigh as much as 24 elephants.
+- The blue whale is the largest animal that has ever lived and can grow to 90 feet or more and weigh as much as 24 elephants.

-• Whales have some of the longest life spans of mammals.
-Scientists estimate bowhead whales can live for more than 200 years.
+- Whales have some of the longest life spans of mammals.
+Scientists estimate that bowhead whales can live for more than 200 years.

 The Vintage Whale Drawings

-If printing the images from home, make sure you go into your printer menu advance settings and choose the highest quality print option.
+If printing the images from home, ensure you access your printer’s menu, advanced settings, and select the highest quality print option.

 1. Greenland Whale Drawing